rajdeepd/reudismam.github.io/_posts/2017-12-21-anomalies-in-java.md

 Netbeans can be configured to add final modifiers to fields, parameters, and local variables automatically on saving.
 Fig. \[fig:final\] shows a code example of adding the final modifier to a parameter.
 Variable is assigned a single time.
-Thus, it can be declared final such as variable .
+Thus, it can be declared final such as variable.

+{% highlight java %}
     public class Bar {
      public void foo () {
       String a = "a"; //if a will not be assigned again it is better to do this: final String b = "b";
      }
     }
+{% endhighlight %}

 Allows Type Inference for Generic Instance Creation
 ---------------------------------------------------